rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=eVCS3Y698uA

 Sequence break: you can skip fixing the bridge when backtracking to the water wheel with a simple Shield Jump from the ground level.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=kuL99Gh3YHM

 Other: if you retry from the checkpoint after having fixed the bridge, the green Amulet effect will affect the camera for no reason.
 The effect stays on until you progress onward in the game to the sidling part up ahead.

-Sequence break: you can skip the water wheel revisit intro with a few well- placed jumps.
+Sequence break: you can skip the water wheel revisit intro with a few well-placed jumps.
 There's a trigger that starts the intro cutscene as soon as you land on the stone bridge, but you can avoid hitting it if you land on the bridge from very far right.
 So do a Shield Jump that lands on the right end, for example, and then follow it up by double jumping carefully.
 Now you're past the trigger and didn't have to watch the cutscene.

 Sequence break: skipping water wheel puzzle

 First way to skip the entire water wheel fixing sequence is by using an Upgrade Jump.
 Just Upgrade Jump (with hovering) your way up to the part of the bridge where you activate the last Amulet prompt.
 The water wheel becomes fixed instantly if you do this, so after that you can just fix the waterway and this chapter is over.
 However: this tactic might not be mutually compatible with the previous waterwheel revisit intro cutscene skip.
 So it overall may be faster to do the intro cutscene skip and use the below speed tactics instead. (c: findlestick)

 Even without using an Upgrade Jump you can still cut a few corners during this puzzle.
 First, you can get to the top of the wheel early by doing continuous Shield Jumps over the angled collision.
 You can fix the wheel entirely in just one go if you're standing at the top.
 Then just jump on the small part of the aqueduct and fix that too.
 Puzzle solved.

 Videos:
 1, findlestick's vid of using an Upgrade Jump: